Treatment for Panic Attacks

 The terms “panic attack” or “panic disorder” are relatively young and only entered psychiatry as a diagnostic entity in the late seventies.
 Meanwhile, Panic Disorder emerges as a distinct diagnostic category, marked by the recurrent occurrence of panic attacks with defined frequency.
 Often, this disorder intertwines with agoraphobia, further complicating the clinical picture.

 In psychology, the study of anxiety has its origins in the late 19th century.
-It was Sigmund Freud’s who investigated anxiety and in particular the panic attacks.
-Considering today’s criteria he presented the most detailed description of panic symptoms.
+It was Sigmund Freud’s who investigated anxiety and, in particular, the panic attacks.
+Considering today’s criteria, he presented the most detailed description of panic symptoms.

 Emil Kraepelin’s Research on Anxiety